LordOfTrident/pona/README.md

 - [ ] Lua plugins

 ## Bugs
+- If the current line has tabs and you click at the end of the line to position the cursor there, the cursor will be offset to the left by tab size * tabs count

 If you find any bugs, please create an issue and report them.

 ## Dependencies